mauricekorf/CarefullyCausal/README.md

   distinction is made between different standardization approaches, hence the two different namings.
-The names are inspired by the machine learning literature where similar ideas are generalized and clear distinctions are made between different approaches such as the S-learner and T-learner[^13].
+The names are inspired by the machine learning literature where similar ideas are generalized and clear distinctions are made between different approaches and respectively referred to as S-learner and T-learner[^13].
 The S-learner and T-learner can be viewed as two different standardization approaches where the S-learner uses a single model and the T-learner uses two models.
-Specifically, with the S-learner a single model is fitted on all data and then the counterfactual effects are predicted under all exposure levels.
-In contrast, the T-learner first splits the data based on the exposure variable and then fits a model per exposure level.
+Specifically, with the S-learner a single model is fitted on all data and then the counterfactual effects are predicted under all exposure levels using this fitted model.
+In contrast, the T-learner first splits the data based on the exposure variable and then fits a model per exposure level (subset of data).
 Each model is then used to predict the counterfactual effects for the entire sample under each exposure level.
-To make a clear link to the causal inference terminology, we introduced the names S-standardization and T-standardization.
-A user can add interactions in the S-standardization model between a covariate and exposure using the `interaction` argument.
+A clear distinction between slightly different approaches is preferable, but to make a clear link to the causal inference terminology such that it sounds more familiar, we introduced the names S-standardization and T-standardization.
+When using S-standardization, the user can add interactions between any covariate and the exposure using the `interaction` argument.
 When no interactions are included it will be equivalent to outcome regression and when all possible interactions are considered between the adjustment set and exposure it is equivalent to T-standardization.
   Currently, CarefullyCausal only supports `glm`.
-Bootstrapping is used to obtain standard errors and the p-value and are controlled by arguments `boot1` and `boot2`.
+Bootstrapping is used to obtain standard errors and p-values and the number of iterations are respectively controlled by arguments `boot1` and `boot2`.
-  Moreover, a normal confidence interval or bias-corrected accelerated confidence interval can be computed using `confidence`.
-These estimators do not support a continuous exposure.
+  Moreover, a normal confidence interval or bias-corrected accelerated confidence interval can be computed and specified using the `confidence` argument.
+Note that these estimators do support continuous exposures.
-- *Targeted Maximum Likelihood Estimation*:
+- *Targeted Maximum Likelihood Estimation (TMLE)*: TMLE is a two-stage estimation procedure.
+First, there is the g-estimation part which is just like S-standardization where we model the outcome of interest.
+  The default within the TMLE framework is to use the `SuperLearner` function from the `SuperLearner` package.
+In CarefullyCausal we also integrated `SuperLearner` for this step and the user can specify the algorithm library using the `outcome_SL_library` argument using the exact same format as in the `SuperLearner` function.
+The default is that the library only includes `c("SL.glm")` and thus implies that simply glm is used.
+The second stage updates the model from the first stage by incorporating information in the treatment assignment mechanism and is referred to as the targeting step.
+For this second stage we need to estimate propensity scores and is by default done using `SuperLearner`.
+Within CarefullyCausal this is also the default option where `ps_method="SL"` and the same algorithm library is used as specified for stage one and thus follows argument `outcome_SL_library`.
+However, the user can specify a different library specifically for estimating the propensity scores using SuperLearner by using the argument `ps_SL_library`.
+Besides the option of specifying the propensity score estimation library, the user can also specify a different formula for estimating the propensity scores using argument `ps_formula`.
+By default, the formula used for estimating the propensity scores will be
+  $exposure \sim input \ covariates$, meaning it uses all the covariates that were input in the initial CarefullyCausal call.
+However, you can fully customize what variables to include or exclude for estimating the propensity scores, even variables that were initially not input.
+  Besides using `Superlearner` for this estimation step, you can also use `CBPS` using argument `ps_method="cbps"`.
+For complete flexibility, you can input your own estimated propensity scores using argument `ps_tmle` and if used it will ignore all of the above arguments.
+Note, CarefullyCausal implements currently only tmle for dichotomous exposures.

 ``` r
 #> Treatment effect: